jonlpersson/ed-latimore/site/_posts/2022-07-06-how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 In the specific use of LLLT for hair growth, the only issue was the onset of telogen effluvium but the onset of it only lasted for 1-2 months.

 Telogen effluvium is a form of temporary hair loss that usually happens after stress, a shock, or a traumatic event.
 It usually occurs on the top of the scalp.
 Telogen effluvium is different from the hair loss disorder called alopecia areata.

+The conclusion

+Low-level light therapy is a safe, affordable, non-invasive treatment for hair loss.
+Its mechanisms guarantee that it will stop your hair loss cold and thicken whatever hair remains.
+Of all the hair treatments out there, the chances of regrowth are only higher if you do an FUE transplant ***(read about my experience getting two FUE transplants here—&gt;[My experience getting an FUE hair transplant](/my-personal-experience-getting-an-fue-hair-transplant/)).***

+If you want to regrow your hair and it's not too far gone, a low-level laser cap is the way to go.
+I personally recommend the model that I have, the [FDA-approved Bosley Revitalizer 272.](https://amzn.to/3P9txF3){: target="_blank" rel="noopener"}

+The rest is up to you.&nbsp;